mindiweik/learning-time/README.md

 *I am a total "newb" who is just trying to learn about new things that interest me!
 Please excuse any incorrect use of terms or language that may arise over time while I learn.
 I intend to cite and link whenever possible.*

+### January 30, 2020
+Moving forward with the [freecodecamp.org](https://www.freecodecamp.org/learn) **Responsive Web Design Certificate**, I completed parts 20-30 out of 52.

 ### January 29, 2020
 I continued working on the [freecodecamp.org](https://www.freecodecamp.org/learn) **Responsive Web Design Certificate**.
-I am still in the "Applied Visual Design" section.
+I am still in the "Applied Visual Design" section completing 13-19 out of 52.

 ### January 28, 2020
 After working on some of the [freecodecamp.org](https://www.freecodecamp.org/learn) trainings for another reason, I was recently reviewing the other available information and trainings they have and noticed there were many more structured HTML, CSS and JavaScript certifications.
 Therefore, I have decided to continue working these as I have already made some significant progress already.
-Picking up where I left off puts me in the middle of the **Responsive Web Design Certificate** starting at the "Applied Visual Design" section and making it through part 12/52.
+Picking up where I left off puts me in the middle of the **Responsive Web Design Certificate** starting at the "Applied Visual Design" section and making it through parts 1-12 out of 52.

 ### January 24-26, 2020
 These last few days I was reviewing and reorganizing/rewriting all of my notes on HTML, CSS and JavaScript that I have accumulated thus far.